Age and Cancer

 Cancer is more common in older people

-Why does cancer risk increase as we get older?
+Why does cancer risk increase with age?